ppueyor/CinemAirSim/README.md

 ## Steps to add the plugin:

-1. Follow the instructions of https://microsoft.github.io/AirSim/build_linux/ till Step 3.3
+1. Follow the instructions of https://microsoft.github.io/AirSim/build_linux/:
+	1.1.
+Download Unreal Engine and build it
+	1.2.
+Download AirSim to the lastest version and wait to build it
 2. Copy/Replace the AirSim folder of this repo with the AirSim folder of the root repository to the and replace all files that are asked to be replaced
-3. Follow the first step from Step 3.4.
-If this step does not work, go to step EXTRA1.
+3. Build AirSim once the CinemAirSim files have been copied as stated in https://microsoft.github.io/AirSim/build_linux/ (setup.sh, build.sh)
-4. Once it is compiled, follow instructions of https://microsoft.github.io/AirSim/docs/unreal_custenv/#note-for-linux-users to integrate AirSim in your existing project or just open the project "Blocks" from the folder /AirSim/Unreal/Environments/Blocks to start using the Cinematographic plugin of AirSim.
+4. Once it is compiled, follow instructions of https://microsoft.github.io/AirSim/unreal_custenv/#note-for-linux-users to integrate AirSim in your existing project or just open the project "Blocks" from the folder /AirSim/Unreal/Environments/Blocks to start enjoying the Cinematographic plugin of AirSim.

 ## Examples